hubzero/phpcs-standards/README.md

-# phpcs-standards
+# standards

-PHP Code Sniffer Standards for HUBzero
+Coding Standards for HUBzero Development

 This package provides the PHP Code Sniffer standards for code formatting and documentation to individuals and teams contributing to the HUBzero Framework or CMS.